apache/airflow/TESTING.rst

 ---------------------

 Airflow integration tests cannot be run in the local virtualenv.
-They can only run in the Breeze environment with enabled integrations and in Travis CI.
+They can only run in the Breeze environment with enabled integrations and in the CI.

 When you are in the Breeze environment, by default all integrations are disabled.
 This enables only true unit tests to be executed in Breeze.
 You can enable the integration by passing the ``--integration <INTEGRATION>``